 Concerning the activity on Name Based Routing, we have published an Internet-Draft at the IETF ICN Research Group, describing the specification of Contrace, an active network measurement tool for investigating the path and caching condition in Content Centric Networks.
 In CCN/NDN, while consumers do not generally need to know which content forwarder is transmitting the content to them, operators and developers may want to identify the content forwarder and observe the forwarding path information per name prefix for troubleshooting or investigating the network conditions.
 The well-known Traceroute tool does not help for this as IP-based network tool cannot trace the name prefix paths used in CCN/NDN.
 Moreover, given a source-rooted forwarding path per name prefix, specifying a forwarding source (i.e., router or publisher) for any content is difficult, because we do not always know which branch of the source tree the consumer is on.
 Additionally, it is not feasible to flood the entire source-rooted tree to find the path from a source to a consumer.
 Furthermore, such IP-based network tool does not allow the states of the in-network cache to be discovered.
 The Contrace tool is designed to overcome these difficulties and investigates in particular: 1) the forwarding path information per name prefix, device name, and function/application, 2) the Round-Trip Time (RTT) between content forwarder and consumer, and 3) the states of in-network cache per name prefix.
 An Internet-Draft describing Contrace is in discussion at the IRTF ICN Research Group.

 Another important task in the same activity domain is to enhance streaming quality.
 Owing to the rapid growth in high-quality video streaming over the Internet, preserving high-level robustness against data loss and low latency, while maintaining higher data transmission rates, is becoming an increasingly important issue for high-quality real-time delay-sensitive streaming.
 We have proposed a low latency, low loss streaming mechanism, L4C2, specialized for high-quality delay-sensitive streaming.
 With L4C2, nodes in a network estimate the acceptable delay and packet loss probability in their uplinks, aiming at retrieving lost data packets from in-network cache and/or coded data packets using in-network coding within an acceptable delay, by extending the Content-Centric Networking (CCN) approach.
-Further, L4C2 naturally provides multiple path and multicast technologies to efficiently utilize network resources while sharing network resources fairly with competing data flows by adjusting the video quality as necessary.
+Furthermore, L4C2 naturally provides multiple path and multicast technologies to efficiently utilize network resources while sharing network resources fairly with competing data flows by adjusting the video quality as necessary.
 We validate through comprehensive simulations that L4C2 achieves a high success probability of data transmission considering the acceptable one-way delay and outperforms the existing solution.
 This work has been presented at the IEEE Infocom conference in May 2017.
 Then, we designed a new mechanism enabling efficient video content delivery using dynamic adaptive streaming.
 It exploits in-network coding and caching offered by data-centric networks and uses a rate-based adaptation mechanism with an innovative probing interest scheme that allows consumers which want to increase their playback bitrate to request coded data for multiple bitrate segments.
 We validated our proposal through simulations and the performance results show a higher QoE and improved cache hit ratio compared to the existing buffer-based adaptation mechanisms.
 This work is in submission to a conference.
 In the same context, we recently described in an Internet-Draft the current research outcomes regarding Network Coding (NC) for Content-Centric Networking (CCN) / Named Data Networking (NDN), where we clarified the requirements and challenges for applying NC into CCN/NDN.

 Scalable Multicast Service in Software Defined ISP networks

 In the context of the SDN-based multicast mechanisms activity, we have proposed an architectural solution to provide scalable multicast service in ISP networks.
 In fact, new applications where anyone can broadcast video are becoming very popular on smartphones.
 With the advent of high definition video, ISP providers may take the opportunity to propose new high quality broadcast services to their clients.
 Because of its centralized control plane, Software Defined Networking (SDN) seems an ideal way to deploy such a service in a flexible and bandwidth-efficient way.
 But deploying large scale multicast services on SDN requires smart group membership management and a bandwidth reservation mechanism to support QoS guarantees that should neither waste bandwidth nor impact too severely best effort traffic.
 We have proposed a Network Function Virtualization based solution for Software Defined ISP networks to implement scalable multicast group management.
 We also propose in the same paper a routing algorithm called Lazy Load balancing Multicast (L2BM) for sharing the network capacity in a friendly way between guaranteed-bandwidth multicast traffic and best-effort traffic.
-Our implementation of the framework made on Floodlight controllers and Open vSwitches is used to study the performance of L2BM.
+Our framework implementation made on Floodlight controllers and Open vSwitches is used to study the performance of L2BM.
 This work has been presented at the IEEE ICC conference in May 2017 and an extended version of it has been published in the IEEE Transactions on Network and Service Management journal in December 2017.
 Furthermore, we have recently tested the NFV multicast mechanism proposed on the R2lab platform, see the demo code available at URL https://github.com/fit-r2lab/r2lab-demos/tree/master/l2bm.
 This code uses the floodlight SDN controller along with OVS switches running on R2lab nodes.